WallStreetMojo

 • Equity research also requires detailed knowledge of economic factors influencing the stock movements, and most of the knowledge acquired as a commercial banker may not be of much use.

-• Equity research requires a higher level of patience, self-discipline, and ability to assimilate a complex set of factors into a coherent whole to be able to prepare a study that can be of great utility to investors.
+• Equity research requires a higher level of patience, self-discipline, and the ability to assimilate a complex set of factors into a coherent whole to prepare a study that can be of great utility to investors.
 One should also excel at writing and be able to prepare detailed reports based on the research work undertaken.

-• In commercial banking, a risk-reward component is rather low as most of the decision making is by consensus with other team members or those in higher positions.
-On the contrary, in equity research, there is a much higher risk-reward component, and independent decision-making and problem-solving skills play a crucial role.
+• In commercial banking, a risk-reward component is rather low as most decision-making is by consensus with other team members or those in higher positions.
+On the contrary, there is a much higher risk-reward component in equity research, and independent decision-making and problem-solving skills play a crucial role.
 Growth opportunities could largely depend on the success of recommendations made by an equity research analyst.

 Now let us get to the part where we discuss possible ways to make a successful switch from commercial banking to equity research.

-To begin with this arduous task, it could be critical to find some useful, practical advice and assistance, which most likely can come from professionals who have already made a switch from commercial banking to equity research.
-Understandably so, it may not be the easiest of things to be able to zero in on the right individuals as few actually make a leap of this kind in terms of career roles.
-However, with the right kind of networking, it may not be that much difficult to locate someone who has made a switch, and successfully so.
+To begin with this arduous task, it could be critical to find some useful, practical advice and assistance, which most likely can come from professionals who have already switched from commercial banking to equity research.
+Understandably, it may not be the easiest of things to zero in on the right individuals, as few leap this kind in terms of career roles.
+However, with the right kind of networking, it may not be that much difficult to locate someone who has made a switch and successfully so.

 • Learn from their experience of transition